kkots/ggxrd_hitbox_overlay_2211/README.md

 ; When this is true that means screenshots are being taken every game loop logical frame as long as the screenshotBtn is being held.
 Game loop logical frame means that if the game is paused or the actual animations are not playing for whatever reason, screenshot won't be taken.
 A new screenshot is only taken when animation frames change on the player characters.
 Be cautions not to run out of disk space if you're low.
 This option doesn't work if screenshotPath is empty, it's not allowed to work outside of training mode or when a match (training session) isn't currently running (for example on character selection screen). allowContinuousScreenshotting = false

-; This toggle can be used same way as screenshotBtn in combination with allowContinuousScreenshotting = true, except it's a separate key combination and when you press it it toggles the continuous screenshot taking every game logical frame continuousScreenshotToggle =
+; This toggle can be used same way as screenshotBtn (when it's combined with allowContinuousScreenshotting = true), except it's a separate key combination and when you press it it toggles the continuous screenshot taking every game logical frame.
+This toggle does not require allowContinuousScreenshotting to be set to true continuousScreenshotToggle =

+; Setting this to true will produce screenshots without transparency dontUseScreenshotTransparency = false

 ```

 You can specify a combination of keys, separated by `+` sign.